MythikAngel/miku-discord-theme/README.md

 An automatically updating Hatsune Miku Discord theme.
 I'll change the wallpaper regularly to another picture of Miku (like at a seasonal event).
 This process is automatic, once installed you don't have to do anything.

-## Theme currently broken
+## Theme partly broken
-Waiting for [discord-diff](https://github.com/intrnl/discord-diff) to be updated.
+Temporary fix for the biggest issues has been released.
+Waiting for [discord-diff](https://github.com/intrnl/discord-diff) to be updated for a full fix.

 ### Discord Server
 Join to be notified of updates and support!